 - a requirement to reimburse the patient(s)

-If the Board suspends the person’s license, the licensee will need to pay a $500 fee to reinstate the license once the suspension period is over.5
+If the Board suspends your license, you will need to pay a $500 fee to reinstate the license once the suspension period is over.5

-6. Can I go to jail for practicing dentistry without a license in Nevada?
+6. Can I go to jail for practicing dentistry without a license?

 It is possible, though the defense attorney may be able to persuade the prosecutor to plea bargain the charge down to a lesser offense or possibly a dismissal.
 Otherwise, the punishment is as follows:

-Depending on the case, the defendant may also be assessed an administrative fine of up to $5,000.6
+Depending on the case, you may also be assessed an administrative fine of up to $5,000.6

 7. Other occupational licenses in Nevada